oovillagran/final-capstone-back-end/README.md

 ## 🚀 Live Demo & preview <a name="live demo"></a>

 ### API Documentation(#api-documentation-)
-Here you can see the API Documentation, in your [local host](http://localhost:3000/api-docs/index.html).
+Here you can see the API Documentation, in [render](https://rails-xdb0.onrender.com/api-docs/index.html).

 ### API URL
-You can use this URL address to consump data from our API using [local host](localhost:3000/).
+You can use this URL address to consump data from our API using [localy](localhost:3000/) or using the URL provided by render [https://rails-xdb0.onrender.com](https://rails-xdb0.onrender.com)

 <!-- GETTING STARTED -->